nanoframework/nanoframework.github.io/content/maintainers/community-targets-build-release.md

 The build of each of the Community targets is a job in Azure Pipelines yaml.

-The build of each target is triggered by adding to the commit message (or PR description) a _token_ (or more than one) or `#ALL#`.
-The _token_ is the board name enclosed in '#', e.g. `#ST_STM32F4_DISCOVERY#`.
-Note that it's possible to add more than one token to the commit message to trigger the build for the specific targets.
+The build of each target is triggered by checking the respective tick box in the PR description (comming from the PR template) or checking `[] ALL`.
+Note that it's possible to check more than one token to be build.

 ## Setup the build for a new target